ircdocs/modern-irc/index.md

 ## Wire Format

 The protocol messages are extracted from a contiguous stream of octets.
-A pair of characters, `CR` `(0x13)` and `LF` `(0x10)`, act as message separators.
+A pair of characters, `CR` `('\r', 0x13)` and `LF` `('\n', 0x10)`, act as message separators.
 Empty messages are silently ignored, which permits use of the sequence CR-LF between messages.

-The tags, prefix, command, and all parameters are separated by one (or more) ASCII space character(s) `(0x20)`.
+The tags, prefix, command, and all parameters are separated by one (or more) ASCII space character(s) `(' ', 0x20)`.

 The presense of tags is indicated with a single leading 'at sign' character `('@', 0x40)`, which MUST be the first character of the message itself.
 There MUST NOT be any whitespace between this leading character and the list of tags.